zai-i/zaizai/src/pages/projects/index.md

 [Lyriki](http://lyriki.zaiz.ai) is another text generation experiment which hopes to find serendipitous rhyming couplets made from Wikipedia articles and famous sonnets.

-For Arabic learning, I have created [a reference tool for Tajweed](https://www.tajweed.zaiz.ai) (correct pronunciation of the Arabic alphabet) and [Alifba](http://alifba.zaiz.ai), a drag-and-drop educational game for children.
+For Arabic learning, I have created [a reference tool for Tajweed](https://www.tajweed.zaiz.ai) (correct pronunciation of the Arabic alphabet) and [Alifba](http://alifba.zaiz.ai), a drag-and-drop educational game for anyone curious about developing themselves linguistically.

-My [Codepen account](https://codepen.io/zai24) exhibits some assorted experiments.
+My [Codepen account](https://codepen.io/zai24) exhibits some assorted experiments, such as CSS animated cats with hover effects, some Greensock animation experiments, some SVG magic (digital sparkling glitter anyone?) and my favourite, a digital musical xylophone in the shape of a crocodile (which I coined my very own Crockenspiel).

-I’ve also made a Twitter bot (now inactive) named [Idyllic Rain](https://botwiki.org/bot/idyllicrain/) that randomly generates aesthetically pleasing scenes of rainy skies and trees, produced in Canvas.
+I’ve also delved into bot-making, such as for Twitter back in the day.
+[Idyllic Rain](https://botwiki.org/bot/idyllicrain/) randomly generates aesthetically pleasing scenes of rainy skies and trees, produced in Canvas.

 This personal website was hand-coded by me using Gatsby and Bulma CSS.

-As you can hopefully tell, I’m incredibly inspired by design and the potential to bring true beauty into existence when programming.
+As you can hopefully tell, I’m incredibly inspired by design and the potential to bring true beauty into existence when programming, taking into account responsive design, accessibility and all my passions.